A-Ariyanuchitkul/G20_ML2023/README.md

 2. Add the following folder to the working space https://drive.google.com/drive/folders/1O2S2Ej15L-szub_ZHdm86VTlnnok1n79?usp=drive_link

-3. Change the root path ROOT_FILE_PATH in project_classification.ipynb to the path to the folder:
+3. Change the root path ROOT_FILE_PATH in project_classification.ipynb to the path to the folder.
-    "......./2023-Machine-Learning-Dataset"

 4. Enter the desired subject_count, image_count, and image_mode